 If you need help getting a loved one released from custody, call a Fort Worth bail bonds lawyer for help.
 Our attorneys can explain the process and work to secure a favorable outcome.

-For more information, please reference the Code of Criminal Procedure 17A.01-02.
+For more information about bail bonds in Texas, please reference the Code of Criminal Procedure 17A.01-02.

 First and foremost, you will have no idea if the bond that was set on your loved one’s case is reasonable or not.
 An attorney in Fort Worth will be able to determine whether the bail bond is within the range customary to your location.
-While the bond schedule is listed below, it is not a reflection of how judges typically address aggravating and mitigating factors unique to an individual.
 If the bond is excessive, the attorney can ask for the bond to be reduced.
 This could save you hundreds to thousands of dollars.
 Second, there may be ways to secure a person’s release without a bond, including personal recognizance bonds, and release for mental health supervision.